 - Remove stems from strawberries, wash and slice into half.

-- Mash fruit with potato masher for best results.
+- Mash fruit with a potato masher for best results.
 If you use a food processor, pulse to chop.
 DO NOT PUREE.
 The jam should have large bits of fruit, if desired.

 - Side Note: (I had exactly 1¼ cups of rhubarb which means I used 2¾ cups of mashed strawberries because you must use exactly 4 cups of mashed fruit for this recipe).